 We are thrilled to share the success of our Indiegogo crowdfunding campaign, where 180 individual donors gave a total of $10,713!
 This will cover the costs of the illustrations, Hindi translation, and initial publishing of 2,000 Hindi and English comic books.

 Please keep in mind that neither donations made in USD or INR are tax deductible.

 Partnering with us

 Our ability to offer affordable prices and bulk orders to NGOs, schools, and skill centers depends largely on both donations and partnerships.
 If you or your organization is interested in joining us in reaching out to girls, we’d love to hear from you via our Contact Form.
-We will follow up promptly!

 We seek partners who share our commitment to ensuring Spreading Your Wings is accessible to girls in rural areas and affordable for NGOs to purchase at scale.
 Additionally, if you are a large multi-national NGO, foundation, or other organization with local Indian partners already working in this space, let us know whether you’d be interested in subsidizing the book’s cost for your particular partners.

 We hope to inspire individuals and organizations to adapt Spreading Your Wings to other local contexts and we aspire to create future comics that address other social challenges.
 Overtime, we’d like to study the effects of this work to more finely meet the needs of girls.
 So if you are interested in translating Spreading Your Wings into another language or surveying the comic's effects, don’t hesitate to fill out our Contact Form!